 Eka Pada Rajakapotasana (One-Legged King Pigeon Pose) – Alignment, Benefits & Cautions

-Make sure that your hips and thighs are properly warmed up prior attempting this pose.
-If you warm up your body first, you can not only avoid injuries, but also get into the posture much deeper.
+Make sure that your hips and thighs are properly warmed up prior to attempting this pose.
+If you warm up your body first, you can not only avoid injuries but also get into the posture much deeper.
 Maybe you can even master it completely!
-Suitable warm ups are for example Pawanmuktasana series 1 and two, Cat and Cow, Paschimottanasana and Janu Shirshasana.
+Suitable warm-ups are for example Pawanmuktasana series 1 and two, Cat and Cow, Paschimottanasana, and Janu Shirshasana.

 Here are the step-by-step instructions of Eka Pada Rajkapotasana for you:

 - Start in Parvatasana or Mountain Pose

 - Inhale raise your right leg up towards the ceiling

 - Exhale, bring your right knee to the front, close to your nose